zoedespature/my-personal-website/README.md

   - To apply classes to React components, use the `className` prop

+  - GraphiQL is a helpful tool for testing out your GraphQL queries before you add them to your code.
+That way, you can make sure your queries always respond with the data you expect.
+Access it at [GraphiQL](http://localhost:8000/___graphql)

 ## Plugins

 To add a plugin to your site, you’ll use the following process: